Interested to learn what projects have been funded?

 - Curriculum Vitae

 Faculty may apply for more than one award, but can receive only one.
-Preference will be given to CFF faculty partners, faculty who have not previously received CFF funding, proposals that will lead to external funding affiliated with the Center for Families, and/or proposals that incorporate the annual research theme.
+Preference will be given to CFF faculty partners, faculty who have not previously received CFF funding, and/or proposals that will lead to external funding affiliated with the Center for Families.

 Bob L. and Joyce Beery Miles Undergraduate Research Enhancement Grant ($500)